Acadia Healthcare (ACHC) Q2 2017 Results - Earnings Call Transcript

 Joey A. Jacobs - Acadia Healthcare Co., Inc.

-John, it could be more than 20.
+Oh, John, it could be more than 20.

 John W. Ransom - Raymond James & Associates, Inc.